npatel38/Hackerrank-Certification-Python-Problem-Solving-Interview-Preparation/README.md

 # Hackerrank-Certification-Python-Problem-Solving-Interview-Preparation

-This repository consist the solution of Hackerrank python problem solving soutions.
+This repository consist the solution of Hackerrank Python problem solving soutions.

 The Interview kit is divided in 14 parts:
 1) Warm-up challenges